Mazdaratti/AWS_Labs/VPC_Basics_5_NLB/README.md

 ---

-Here’s your final **✅ Summary** block for the README.md, written to match your format and tone:

----

 ### ✅ Summary

 In this lab, you learned how to deploy a complete **Network Load Balancer (NLB) architecture** using both the AWS Console and **modular Terraform**.